 All this led to Rio 2016 and her first ever Paralympics.
 In Rio she reached the final in all three of her events, the 100m, 400m and 800m, the last one in a new personal best and European record.

 Bronze medallist at the 2015 IPC World Championships in Doha

-Sammi announced herself on the global stage in incredible style during the World Championships in Doha, held from 22-31 October 2015.
+Sammi first announced herself on the global stage during the World Championships in Doha, held from 22-31 October 2015.